themechanicalguy/DSA-Practise/6-Searching-Algo/3-BS-On-Answers/5-min-days-to-make-bouquets.md

 # LC - 1482 Minimum Number of Days to Make m Bouquets

+## Problem Description

-you are given an integer array bloomDay of length n, an integer m and an integer k.
+You are given an integer array `bloomDay` of length n, an integer `m` and an integer `k`.
-You want to make m bouquets.
-To make a bouquet, you need to use k adjacent flowers from the garden.
+You want to make `m` bouquets.
+To make a bouquet, you need to use `k` adjacent flowers from the garden.
-The flowers will bloom in bloomDay[i] days.
+The flowers will bloom in `bloomDay[i]` days.

-The problem is to find the minimum number of days you have to wait until you can make m bouquets.
+The problem is to find the `minimum number of days` you have to wait until you can make `m bouquets`.
 Return the minimum number of days you have to wait until you can make m bouquets.

 If it is impossible to make m bouquets return -1.

-Example 1:
+**Example 1:**
 Input: bloomDay = [1,10,3,10,2], m = 3, k = 1
 Output: 3
 Explanation: We can make the following bouquets:

-1. [1] from bloomDay[0]
+- [1] from bloomDay[0]
-2. [3] from bloomDay[2]
+- [3] from bloomDay[2]
-3. [2] from bloomDay[4]
+- [2] from bloomDay[4]
   So we need to wait 3 days before we can make the bouquets.

-   Example 2:
-   Input: bloomDay = [1,10,3,10,2], m = 3, k = 2
-   Output: -1
-   Explanation: We need 3 bouquets of size 2, but we can only make 1 bouquet of size 2.
-   Example 3:
-   Input: bloomDay = [7,7,7,7,12,7,7], m = 2, k = 3
-   Output: 12
-   Explanation: We can make the following bouquets:
-4. [7,7,7] from bloomDay[0], bloomDay[1], bloomDay[2]
-5. [12,7,7] from bloomDay[4], bloomDay[5], bloomDay[6]
-   So we need to wait 12 days before we can make the bouquets.
+## Intuition

+- The goal is to find the `minimum of days` such that we can form `m` bouquets, where each bouquet requires `k` adjacent flowers that have bloomed by that day.
+- If it’s impossible to make `m` bouquets (e.g., due to insufficient flowers or non-adjacent blooms), we return -1.

+Key observations:

+1. If `m * k` > total flowers, it's impossible (return -1)
+2. The answer must be between the minimum and maximum bloom days
+3. For any given day, we can check if it's possible to make the bouquets

+- **Binary Search on Days:**

+  - The answer (minimum days) lies between the minimum and maximum values in `bloomDay`.
+  - We can use binary search to find the minimum days that allows us to make `m` bouquets.

+- **Feasibility Check:**

+  - For a given day, we can check if it’s possible to make `m` bouquets by counting groups of `k` adjacent bloomed flowers.
+  - A flower at index `i` is bloomed if `bloomDay[i] <= day`.

+- **Edge Cases**:

+  - If `m * k > n` (where n is the length of bloomDay), it’s impossible to make m bouquets, as we don’t have enough flowers.
+  - If there are enough flowers but they are not adjacent, we may still fail to form m bouquets.

+- **Monotonic Property:**
+  - If we can make `m` bouquets on day `d`, we can also make them on any day `d' > d`.
+If we cannot make `m` bouquets on day `d`, we cannot make them on any day `d' < d`.
+This makes binary search suitable.

+## Approaches

+### 1. Brute Force (Linear Search)

+- Check each day from min to max bloom day
+- For each day, count how many bouquets can be made
+- Return the first day that satisfies the requirement

 ```javascript
 //Approach 1: Linear Search with Greedy Check